 In case of setbacks…keep going!

-Two years after enjoying the New York to LA adventure, which led to the idea for an electric adventure motorcycle, we were back on track for another motorcycle adventure.
+Two years after enjoying our adventure in the US, which led to the idea for an electric adventure motorcycle, we were back on track for another motorcycle adventure.

 Of we go!

 On a sunny early Friday morning we departed from Nijmegen.
-The idea was to quickly cross Germany using the Autobahn, and take the scenic backroads from Austria onwards.
-Just as I got into the rithm, only 100km into the trip, the Africa Twin suddenly lost all power.
+The idea was to quickly cross Germany over the Autobahn, and take the scenic backroads from Austria onwards.
+Just as I got into the ritme, only 100km into the trip the, the Africa Twin suddenly lost all power.
 Miraculously I was able to slalom myself between the big trucks towards the side of the Autobahn.

 Ouch, this is not a great start.
-Now, I have over 5 years experience as a car mechanic, so I was quickly able to pinpoint the issue to the fuel supply.
-However, I grew up in a post carburator time.
-As it happened to be, the Africa Twin had a carburator.
+Now, I have worked for over 5 years as a car mechanic, so I was quickly able to pinpoint the issue to the fuel supply.
+However, I grew up in the post carburator time, as it happened to be, the Africa Twin had a carburator.
 With carburators, if you don’t know what you’re doing, you can do more harm than good.
-Luckily, just 2 days prior to departure, I subscribed to a European Road Assistance service from the Dutch ANWB.
+Luckily, just 2 days prior to departure, I subscribed to a European Road Assistance service from the ANWB.
 Knowing my own strengths and hoping for an experienced road assistance mechanic with carburator knowledge, I made the call.

 With a delay of a couple of hours, we took of again towards Instanbul.
 We crossed The Balkans and via Athens we finally reached Istanbul.
-In total we spend 17 days on our bikes, rode over 7000km’s, reached our goal, and safely returned to the Netherlands.
+In total we spend 14 days on our bikes, rode nearly 7000km’s, reached our goal, and safely returned to the Netherlands.

 Considering the financial situation I was in, I could have opted to return home when my motorbike broke down 100km from home.
 Persistence, creativity and some luck however enabled me to find a way to continue.
 The result: a fantastic adventure that I will never forget.
 And it didn’t cost me extra money.

 After the trip, the broken motorcycle was transported back home.
-After further inspection it indeed turned out that the carburator needle was clogged up.
-Most likely caused by old gasoline.
+After further inspection it turned out that dirty gasoline had clogged up the carburator needle.
+Most likely caused by standing still for a long time.
 Despite all the preventive maintenance I did, I didn’t flush the fuel system before departure.
 Lesson learned!

 I completely dismanteled the bike for benchmarking purposes.
 In the process learning a lot about motorcycle construction, and getting an even better feel for packaging, kinematics and size of components.
 Although I had to sell everything due to a lack of storage space, it still serves as a perfect reference for the adventure motorcycle project.